-- Archer's white hair, gray eyes, and dark skin is implied, before eventual confirmation in Fate/EXTRA, to be the result of overusing his thaumuturgy.
+- Archer's white hair, gray eyes, and dark skin is implied, before eventual confirmation in Fate/EXTRA, to be the result of overusing his thaumaturgy.

-- After a lifetime of experiences best not explained on this page, Sakura has been left with purple hair and eyes, something actually noted as unusual.
+- After a lifetime of experiences best not explained on this page, Sakura Matou has been left with purple hair and eyes, something actually noted as unusual.

 - In Dangan Ronpa, Kiyotaka Ishimaru has his hair turned white after he gets out of a funk after Oowada's trial and subsequent execution, in which Alter Ego consoles him by mimicking Oowada's voice and changing his face display and he gains a new personality named Ishida.
 It returns to his normal color after he is killed.